Morad (rapper)

+In 2022 he released Capítulo 1, a collaborative extended play (EP) with fellow artist Beny Jr. During this period, Morad emerged as the most-streamed emerging drill artist in Spain, according to Spotify statistics.
+In 2023, Morad released his second studio album, Reinsertado, which became his most successful project to date.

 Early life

-Morad was born on 5 March 1999 in the La Florida neighbourhood of L'Hospitalet de Llobregat, Barcelona metropolitan area, to Moroccan parents; his father was from Nador and his mother is from Larache, the former whom abandoned the family when Morad was young.
+Morad was born on 5 March 1999 in the La Florida neighbourhood of L'Hospitalet de Llobregat, Barcelona, to Moroccan parents; his mother is from Larache and his father was from Nador, the latter abandoned the family when Morad was young.
 He spent some of his childhood in a children's home.
 He began rapping with friends at the age of 14 via WhatsApp.

 Career

 Morad popularised in Spain the abbreviation "M.D.L.R" (Mec de la Rue, French for "street boy"), used by French drill musicians of Maghrebi origin.
 His 2019 debut album and 2020 extended play were titled MDLR and MDLR 2.0 respectively.

 Morad collaborated with Argentine producer Bizarrap on "Bzrp Music Sessions Vol. 47", which topped the PROMUSICAE singles chart for two weeks in late December 2021.
 His song "Pelele" topped the same chart the following month.

+Artistry

+The source of inspiration for Morad's lyrics comes from his childhood and adolescence experiences and how he moved forward despite juvenile delinquency and the marginal situation in which he lived.
+He also boasts about telling the "truth" about the street experiences, such as police abuse.

+The rapper confesses that music has made him mature and admits that thanks to music he is known, he can make a living with it and outside his neighborhood they look at him differently.
+He performs mainly in the drill musical style, a style with features in common with French rap of Maghrebi origin.
+He also calls his music something that does not discriminate races.

 Personal life

 Relationships

 In the early hours of 27 June 2021, Morad's ex-girlfriend used the key that she kept from their relationship to break into his apartment on the Plaça d'Europa and stab his new girlfriend as she slept next to him.
 By 9 July, the Civil Guard had found no trace of the attacker's whereabouts.
 She was convicted in February 2023 and sentenced to nine months in prison; the judge gave a lenient sentence as she believed the attacker was enraged by seeing Morad in bed with another woman.

+In March 2025, a sex tape of Morad and his ex-girlfriend leaked online.
+Neither he nor his representatives commented on the matter.